stakater-archive/StakaterCloudDocs-Archived/content/sre/cloud-provider/google.md

 # Google

-An GCP account is needed to create and manage cluster on GCP.
+A GCP account is needed to create and manage cluster on GCP.
 The following criteria must be met

 - Stakater shall be provided access to a separate project.
 - The Stakater user must have admin access on the created project.